grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 	* decide, edit and then make sure it's reflected in the Prospect notes file
 * [X] Is it a 'mating collar' or a 'docking collar'?
 	* Let's say 'mating collar' --- docking collar feels like a bigger mechanism to me
-* [X] Fix that the Gnat's docking collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
+* [X] Fix that the Gnat's mating collar should be _inside_ the Prospect's --- so it can be welded by Chips when it leaks.
 Also, seems more likely, like fitting a lego piece together or something.

 #### Underwater depot
+* [ ] when they arrive at the underwater dock, have the two beefy guys extract a docking fee.
+* [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
+But the crew acts like they don't know who they are later.
+Make sure this is consistent and makes sense.
 * [ ] make sure Shakes doesn't give away that the depot is underwater earlier in the story since that's a mini-surprise
 * [ ] add Shakes chewing coca leaves again
 * [ ] make sure Shakes is fully informed of the sub with the ram when it chases them towards the depot --- he needs to know about it to fully report on it later